gianfranco-s/json-career-view/README.md

 # JSON Career View

 ### I have a dream...
-To be able to be able to manage my life sheet a single source.
+To be able to be able to manage my life sheet from a single source.
 I want to be able to
 * use a structured format for *all* my work experiences
-* be able to showcase my life sheet on the web [gianfranco-salomone.com](https://gianfranco-salomone.com/)
+* filter my life sheet by profile on [gianfranco-salomone.com](https://gianfranco-salomone.com/)
-* be able to export to pdf from my website
+* export to pdf from my website
 * pay close to nothing to maintain these services
 * *eventually* be able to update it using an LLM based on specific job descriptions